hajalibayram/PoliTo_MML/README.md

-# PoliTo_MML
+# Applications of Mathematics in Machine Learning
-Project for Applications of Mathematics in Machine Learning
+Bank Marketing Dataset Analysis using ML